-Section Question Answer Aims of the research Was there a clear statement of the aims of the research?
+Section Question Answer Risk of Bias Aims of the research Was there a clear statement of the aims of the research?
 Yes Appropriateness of methodology Is a qualitative methodology appropriate?
 Yes Research Design Was the research design appropriate to address the aims of the research?
-Yes Recruitment Strategy Was the recruitment strategy appropriate to the aims of the research?
-Can't tell (there was limited information on recruitment strategy, e.g. it was not mentioned how many people were approached or why some people chose not to take part.)
+Yes Recruitment Strategy Can't tell (there was limited information on recruitment strategy, e.g. it was not mentioned how many people were approached or why some people chose not to take part.)